 Recycled Water Use is regulated by DEQ under Oregon Administrative Rules (OAR) Chapter 340, Division 55, which prescribes methods, procedures, restrictions, treatment, and monitoring requirements for the beneficial use of reclaimed water.
 DEQ has developed a guidance document for use by DEQ staff involved with the permitting of recycled water projects.

 Recycled water use, also called reclaimed water, must be registered with the Oregon Water Resources Department.
-Please use the form below and follow the instructions to submit your registration.

 The Oregon Department of Human Services is concerned with the public health aspects of recycled water use and reviews recycled water use plans when Class C, D, or nondisinfected water is reused.